oasis-tcs/openc2-usecases/SBOM-PoC/sFractalScenarios/README.md

 ### 2.1 - Resources
 The IoT resources being supplied include BlinkyHaHa and variants:
 - different IoT functions
-   - Blinky/Twinkly - turn on/off various LED strips/arrays
+   - Blinky - turn on/off various LED strips/arrays.
+   - Twinkly - Twinkly is Blinky's digital twin.
+It runs in the cloud instead of on a Raspberry Pi and it's lights are LiveView graphics on a webpage instead of physical LED's.
    - Slinky - location/GPS sensor (ie locate the slinky)
    - Stinky - detect gasses (eg propane)
    - Sinky - soil moisture senors